PNP01 – Euclid: If 2p – 1 is

 is a 1 followed by r zeros results in a number that starts with q and is

-followed by r zeros
+followed by r zeros |

 |

-rules of multiplication
+rules of binary |

 |